 The HSC Y1 sample redshift distribution calibration described in \citet{2019PASJ...71...43H} and applied in the context of the Y3 cosmic shear analysis in that work and in \citet{2020PASJ...72...16H} estimates the sample redshift distributions in tomographic bins by reweighting COSMOS2015 \citep{2016ApJS..224...24L, 2006A&A...457..841I} galaxies in color space.
 The quantification of uncertainty includes a systematic error budget derived by comparing the reweighted sample redshift distribution with the sample redshift distribution estimators obtained from a set of 7 independent methods.
 The HSC Y1 analyses used uncertainties in the means of the tomographic redshift distributions as parameters to marginalize over photometric redshift uncertainty.

-The forthcoming HSC Y3 analyses also include a systematic error budget based on a comparison of models, but presents a significantly updated framework for sample redshift inference that includes a treatment of cosmic variance as well as a cross-correlation calibration of sample redshift distributions based on a sample of Luminous Red Galaxies \citep[][]{2014MNRAS.444..147O, 2018PASJ...70S..20O, 2018PASJ...70S..26O, 2021ApJ...922...23I} selected using the CAMIRA algorithm (CAMIRA LRG).
+The forthcoming HSC Y3 analyses also include a systematic error budget based on a comparison of models, but presents a significantly updated framework for sample redshift inference that includes a treatment of cosmic variance as well as a cross-correlation calibration of sample redshift distributions based on a sample of Luminous Red Galaxies \citep[][]{2014MNRAS.444..147O, 2018PASJ...70S..20O, 2018PASJ...70S..26O, 2021ApJ...922...23I} selected using the Cluster finding algorithm based on Multi-band Identification of Red-sequence gAlaxies (CAMIRA).
+We will abbreviate this sample as `CAMIRA LRG' in the following.
 The inclusion of a cross-correlation data vector into the inference of the sample redshift distribution $p_{\rm samp}(z)$ is arguably the most significant improvement over the Y1 analyses, as it allows us to independently test the quality of the estimated $p_{\rm samp}(z)$ in the tomographic bins.